jjdv/swplanets/README.md

 ## Interactive Star Wars Galaxy Map
 I was very glad when I saw on the web page the whole interactivity I had in mind.
 You can see the final result at <https://swplanets.appspot.com>.
-Here is the full list of interactive features:
+Here is the full list of the interactive features:
 - basic filtering and sorting based on different criteria
 - you can see the respective sector on the Galaxy Map where the hovered planet is located
 - if the planet is presented on a Detailed Map, this map is highlighted too